particle-iot/docs/src/content/getting-started/configuration/env-vars.md

 ## Particle CLI

-The Particle CLI [`particle env-vars`](/reference/developer-tools/cli/#particle-env-vars) command allows adding, removing, and rolling out variables using the command line instead of the console.
+The Particle CLI [`particle config env`](/reference/developer-tools/cli/#particle-config-env) command allows adding, removing, and rolling out variables using the command line instead of the console.